boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/oracle.md

     replication_key: Column name
     replication_value: column value that data starts from
 ```
-## ``FULL_TABLE``
+## FULLTABLE

-This mode fetches data from the date column mentioned in the replication key from the start date as mentioned in the replication value.
-Once it is scheduled, the replication value is updated automatically from the imported data.
+This mode fetches data from the date column specified in the replication key starting from the date specified in the replication value.
+Once scheduled, the replication value is updated according to the interval_type and interval_value from the imported data.
+For example, if the interval_type is set to 'year' and the interval_value is set to '1', the first schedule will fetch records from January 1, 2000 to December 31, 2000.
+In the next schedule, it will fetch records from January 1, 2001 to December 31, 2001, and so on.

 ```yaml
 metadata: